DESTINATION GUIDE: What fans can eat, see and do when they visit Abu Dhabi for the Grand Prix weekend

 Share

-The Formula 1 season finale is always a truly spectacular affair, taking place under lights in the Emirati capital of Abu Dhabi.
-Located on an island in the Persian Gulf, this culturally rich and progressive Arabic country always extends a warm – literally and figuratively – welcome to the visiting F1 fraternity and race fans, putting on a show that befits its standing as the last race on the calendar, ensuring that the season goes out with a pyrotechnic bang.
+Located on an island in the Persian Gulf, this culturally rich and progressive Arabic country always extends a warm – literally and figuratively – welcome to the visiting F1 fraternity and race fans, putting on a show that befits its standing as the last race on the calendar and ensuring that the season goes out with a pyrotechnic bang.

 Where and what to eat

+Its position as a key coastal trading post means there’s always an abundance of fresh fish and seafood on the city’s restaurant menus.
 Traditional dishes to try include the popular al madrooba – a tasty sweet and savoury mix of salted fish and spices in a thick sauce, served with sweet caramelised onions and sugary saffron coloured rice.

 And for a sweet end to your meal, be sure to order some luqaimat – deep fried dough balls smothered in date syrup, perfect when washed down with a cup of Arabic coffee flavoured with aromatic cardamom.

-For dinner with an ever-changing view, take a cruise on the Al Dhafra Restaurant’s beautiful traditional wooden dhow where you will be served a variety of dishes from delicious freshly caught seafood, to local dishes whilst enjoying breathtaking views of the Corniche.
+For dinner with an ever-changing view, take a cruise on the Al Dhafra Restaurant’s beautiful traditional wooden dhow where you will be served a variety of dishes, from delicious freshly caught seafood to local dishes, whilst enjoying breathtaking views of the Corniche.

 Inspired by family traditions and Arabian hospitality, and with a warm and authentic atmosphere, Yadoo’s House (Grandmother’s house) is a charming restaurant where people come together to eat in true Emirati style.